sonam-git/MVC_Tech_Blog/README.md

 WHEN I click on the logout option in the navigation THEN I am signed out of the site
-WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
+WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete posts
 ```